DworkinLab/WingMachine_manual/HowToWingMachine.md

 Happy Splining!

-Dr. Will Pitchers
+Dr. Will Pitchers and Dr. Ian Dworkin

-***Step 0.
-Prepare your images***
+## Step 0.
+Prepare your images
 ---

-Before you begin to landmark, spline etc. make sure that your images are all in .tiff format and named sensibly and uniquely; i.e. something like 'thistest_M13_R_d3_WP.tiff' for the right wing of male #13 from day 3 of Will Pitchers' 'thistest' experiment.
-I strongly advise including a *readme.txt* in each folder of images to document the nomenclature of your filenames!
+Before you begin to landmark, spline etc. make sure that your images are all in .tiff format and named sensibly and uniquely; i.e. something like 'thistest_M13_R_d3_WP.tif' for the right wing of male #13 from day 3 of Will Pitchers' 'thistest' experiment.  a *readme.txt* in each folder of images to document the nomenclature of your filenames is required!

 INSERT IMAGE SCALING

 1 - Make sure the photos to spline are copied to the C: drive (currently C:\Will_WM_RAL_test) NB- make sure that folder & file names contain no spaces!

-2 - Resize images to 632 x 480 pixels for LANDMARKING - save as TIFs
+2 - Resize images to 632 x 480 pixels for LANDMARKING - save as greyscale TIFs

-3 - Resize images to 316 x 240 pixels for SPLINING - save as TIFs
+3 - Resize images to 316 x 240 pixels for SPLINING - save as greyscale TIFs

 4 - Landmark the 632 x 480 images - Humeral break, then Alula notch.
 Save the results file with the 632 x 480 images.
   NB- remember to set scale to pixels ('px') as opposed to mm
   AND: make sure that ImageJ doesn't spool all the way through and have you re-landmark from the first file again!

 5 - Run the Python script 'wingmachine_2.1' and direct it to your results file.
+Scale will depend on the microscope you have used.
+It is in mm/pixel.
+Importanly the scale needs to be calculated for the landmarking images (632x480).
-Scale should read: 3.52E-03 Name the output file Results.asc and drop it into the folder with images to spline.
+  Name the output file Results.asc and drop it into the folder with images to spline.

-***Step 1.
-TPSdig***
+### Notes on resizing images (and converting to greyscale).
+- You can use the batch converter in GIMP to resize the images, and to convert to greyscale.
+- You can also do batch conversion for size and greyscale in imageJ/fiji (tutorial to be written, but ask Ian).
+    - ImageJ can also do batch cropping (which can be useful, but dangerous).
+    - ImageJ batch conversions seems slower and requires more memory (so do wings in batches).

+## Step 1.
+TPSdig
 ---

 First up you'll need to launch **tpsUtil** and set up an empty .tps file.
 Opening **tpsUtil** give you a small window with a few options (see below).
 Select 'Build tps file from images' from the *Operation* drop-down menu.
 Click the 'Input' button and navigate to the folder containing your wing images, select any image and click 'Open'.
 Click the 'Output' button, check that you are in the same folder as your images, and give your .tps file a sensible name and click 'Save'.
 Click the 'Setup' button and make sure that the 'Include path?' checkbox is *not* checked before clicking 'Create'.
 You are now ready to landmark your images, click 'Close' to exit **tpsUtil** and boot up **tpsDig**.